-We have several different master's programs that offer an in - depth study of the subject knowledge, with different specializations.
+We have several different master's programmes with different specializations.

 All our master's programs comprise 120 credits, corresponding to two years of full-time studies.

 Master´s programme in Physical Geography and Ecosystem Science

 The program gives you an in-depth knowledge base in the physical geography subjects and several opportunities for specialization.
 As a student on the master´s programme, you are also prepared for jobs in social sectors and business.
 The education gives you high competence to work with more advanced tasks and complex issues in environmental, nature and climate change areas.
 After the education, you are also eligible to apply for postgraduate education.

 Master’s Programme in GIS and Remote sensing (first intake 2022)

 The GIS and remote sensing programme involves the acquisition, management and analysis of phenomena with a spatial reference.
 Spatial analysis finds applications in many areas, such as health, environment management, natural resources assessment, urban planning, geology, archaeology and agronomy.
 This programme aims to provide you with knowledge in spatial analysis focusing mainly on environmental applications.

 The iGEON programme is internet based and as a student you have the opportunity to choose the study pace (50 or 100%).